CONDITIONS OF ENTRY FOR BEAULIEU ROAD PONY SALES

 1. Entries are restricted to ponies that are the bona fide property of fully paid up members of the New Forest Pony Breeding & Cattle Society or the Commoners Defence Association.
 No ponies will be accepted into the sale yard from any other person.
 Membership cannot be taken up on the day.

 2. All ponies must be presented with a full passport except foals belonging to commoners and de pastured on the New Forest, which must be presented with a full passport or the correct application form and fee prior to ticketing.
-All ponies identified after 1st July 2009 should be micro chipped, except those from Commoners which have been de pastured on the New Forest which can be sold in accordance with the agreed E U Derogation.

 3. No ponies of Dartmoor or Shetland type will be accepted for sale direct from Somerset, Devon or Cornwall.
 Any such types that are entered by members of the Society or the Association must be bona fide property and have been grazed locally for at least four weeks prior to sale.